 Honesty and integrity are highly valued at LU and in the SCA.
 The same principles and expectations of academic honesty and integrity in coursework are true for the dissertation.
-The Liberty University Code of Honor details specific definitions, penalties, and processes of reporting.
-The presence of plagiarism, including structural plagiarism, within any dissertation manuscript or document may result in dismissal from the program, failing the dissertation course, and/or implementation of an intervention plan.
+The Liberty University Code of Honor details specific definitions, penalties, and reporting processes.
+The presence of plagiarism, including structural plagiarism, within any dissertation manuscript or document, may result in dismissal from the program.
 The dissertation chair, the committee, and the SCA administration decide the final consequences of academic dishonesty.

-The dissertation needs to be an original work of the candidate, and the reuse of previous research (e.g., master's theses, publications) is not acceptable.
-All previous work needs to be cited according to current American Psychological Association (APA) guidelines, and the APA manual's section on self-plagiarism should be reviewed.
+The dissertation needs to be an original work of the candidate, and the reuse of previous research (e.g., master's theses or publications) is not acceptable.
+Reuse of doctoral course work is typically not allowed.
+Student's wishing to reuse part of any work submitted to another LUO course must receive approval from the instructing professor and their dissertation chair.

+According to current American Psychological Association (APA) guidelines, any previous work needs to be cited, and the APA manual's section on self-plagiarism should be reviewed.
 Properly crediting another individual's work is also an ethical imperative.

-5. The Prospectus
+5. The Qualifying Assessment Exam